decasteljau/jsfxr-for-wwise/README.md

 ## Overview

-jsfxr is sound effect generator, which uses presets to generate randomized sounds.
-Generated sound can be imported directory to Wwise without the need to manually save files on hard disk.
+jsfxr is a sound effect generator, which uses presets to generate randomized sounds.
+Generated sound can be imported directory to Wwise without the need to manually save files on hard disk. jsfxr-for-wwise is embedded into an electron app, making it easy to to use on desktop.

 ## To Install